NextGenContributions/nitpick/docs/cli.rst

       and multiple file names in the FILES argument.

     Options:
-      --help  Show this message and exit.
+      -p, --project DIRECTORY  Path to project root --help                   Show this message and exit.

 .. _cli_cmd_init: